PSUAN/devotee/devotee/README.md

 ```

 ## License
-`devotee` is licensed under the MIT license.
+`devotee` is distributed under the MIT license.